bmjoy/CSky-Dynamic-Sky-Unity/README.md

-# CSky Dynamic Sky Sphere v1.0.2
+# CSky Dynamic Sky v1.0.2

-Dynamic Sky Sphere System
+Dynamic Sky Sphere System for Unity 3d.

-collaborates with monetary aid to the development of the asset: https://www.patreon.com/ac_assets
+If the asset is useful, you can help keep it alive from patreon: https://www.patreon.com/ac_assets

 Contact/Support: acxstorage@gmail.com
 # Comming Soon